 Adaptations Help the Food Chain

 Animals adapt both physically and behaviorally, depending on their environments.
 Animal adaptations help animals stay alive either by protecting them from predators or making it easier to catch prey.
 These animals have adapted to their environments, including climate, terrain, and available plantlife.
-Take a look at some fascinating examples of plant adaptations that help them survive in their environments as well.
+Explore another animal's adaptations with cool vampire squid facts.
+Then, take a look at some fascinating examples of plant adaptations that help them survive in their environments as well.